rerun-io/rerun/rerun_js/web-viewer/README.md

 viewer.stop();
 ```

+You can style this canvas element however you wish.

+For a live example, see https://github.com/rerun-io/web-viewer-example.

 ℹ️ Note:
-This package only targets recent browsers.
+This package only targets recent versions of browsers.
-Your environment must support importing `.wasm` files as ES modules.
+If your target browser does not support WASM imports or top-level await,
+you may need to install additional plugins for your bundler.

 ## Development